 For the detection of a COVID-19 infection, scientists from the IMBA – Institute of Molecular Biotechnology of the Austrian Academy of Sciences (OeAW) – and the Research Institute of Molecular Pathology (IMP) in Vienna have further developed and improved so-called "loop-mediated isothermal amplification" (RT-LAMP), which has been around for about 20 years.
 The new method is almost as reliable as the prevailing PCR tests and is also faster, simpler and cheaper, according to the researchers.
 The test was developed by Julius Brennecke, group leader at the IMBA of the OeAW, together with Andrea Pauli from the IMP and the three PhD students Max Kellner, Julian Ross and Jakob Schnabl.
-The team has now presented their method to the scientific community via the BioRxiv preprint server.
+The team has presented their method to the scientific community via the BioRxiv preprint server.
+A new website provides open access to the testing method and on how it is administered.

 How does the new test differ from conventional PCR tests?